 I use the old bones I have saved in the freezer from roasts, turkey and chicken carcasses, and other good bones.
 I try to get organic or at least humanely raised meats to use.
 For this purpose, maybe you can at least get good bones from the healthiest sources you can find.
 Using the best veggies and ingredients obviously will be the best for you when you and/or your family is sick, however some broth is better than none!
 You are looking for rich, condensed, unprocessed nutrition to feed you at a cellular level.

-Put your bones and even some veggies in a roasting pan in a low oven (250 degrees) for a few hours or until they are nicely browned and NOT scorched or BURNED!
+Put your bones and even some veggies in a roasting pan in the oven at a low temperatyre (250 degrees) for a few hours or until they are nicely browned and NOT scorched or BURNED!
 Add water or broth at the end to loosen up the lovely browned bits on the bottom of the roasting pan.
 Get out your biggest soup pot/stock pot and transfer everything from the roasting pan to the pot, cleaning out all the wonderful stuck bits with the liquid.
 Crack or break as many bones as you can since you want the marrow in the broth.
 Place on the stove burner.

 When it is well cooked, place a large colander over another pot or heatproof bowl and with a slotted spoon, or strainer, scoop the bones and veggies into it to drain.
-Do not pour directly or it will splash hot broth on you.
-When you have all the big bits out, drain the broth you gathered back into the soup pot.
-Throw away the bones and bits in the colander after you have pushed on them to remove as much broth as possible.
+Do not pour directly into the colander or it will splash hot broth on you.
+When you have finished pouring all of it through the colander, drain the broth you gathered back into the soup pot through a finer strainer, cheese cloth or old thin dishtowel, to make sure all the bone bits are removed.
+Throw away, or compost, the remains in the colander after you have pushed on them to remove as much broth as possible.

 For vegetarians who eat butter and eggs, use butter to roast some veggies, and use good tomatoes as a broth base.
 If you use fermented soy products, make sure they are organic or at least non GMO.
-Tomato broth will jelly all by itself when it is made with heirloom varieties, which is how we made tomato consume.
+Tomato broth will jelly all by itself when it is made with heirloom varieties, which is how we used to make tomato consume.
 There is nothing like having some (even small) amount of animal protein to help re-energize the body.
 (See Sally Fallon’s book “Nourishing Traditions” for more info on this.)